ryan-k-miller/ryan-k-miller.github.io/index.md

 <a name="exp"/>
 ## EXPERIENCE
 ### Expeditors International
-_Associate Business Intelligence Developer_
+_Business Intelligence Developer_
 - June 2019- Present
+- Built data pipelines using Python and scheduled them using Airflow and Windows Task Scheduler
+- Automated over 200 hours of work a month using Python, Pascal, SQL, and Excel’s Power Query and VBA
+- Summarized and presented quantitative data with Power BI dashboards to facilitate data-driven decision making
+- Developed and optimized SQL queries to enable the operations departments to make data-driven decisions
--	Researched, designed, and implemented a SQL Query Generator tool using Python’s pandas and dash packages, reducing the time to write simple to medium-complexity SQL queries by 70-100%
+- Implemented a SQL Query Generator tool using Python that reduces the time to write SQL queries by 70-100%
--	Collaborated with multiple departments and branches throughout the Midwest to create custom tools using Python, Pascal, SQL, and Excel’s Power Query and VBA, automating over 150 hours of work a month
--	Developed automated reporting tools in Style Studio, SQL, and Power BI for regional KPI monitoring

 ### SWC Technology Partners
 _Data Analyst Intern_